cyan-ide7/todo/readme.md

 4. Open your browser and go to [http://127.0.0.1:5000](http://127.0.0.1:5000)

-5. this was my intership basic requirement at infotact solutions
+5. This was my intership basic requirement at Infotact Solutions